 Here below, the tables show that the risk characterisation ratio (RCRs) for workers, with an intraspecies assessment factor of 5 and of 10 is always superior to 1 for all the critical effects.
 Thus there is still a risk for all the critical effects, whether the AF is 5 or 10.
+For the following of the analysis, the risk characterisation and the human health impact assessment, the values of Table 43, based on the AF of 5, are used, in accordance with REACH Guidelines.

-Table 43.
+Table 44.
 Calculation of risk characterisation ratios for workers pregnant women with an intraspecies assessment factor of 5.

-Critical effects DNELs for workers pregnant RCRs calculations with P95 =
+Critical effects DNELs for workers pregnant women with an intraspecies assessment factor of 5 RCRs calculations with P95 = 0.43 (toxicological benchmarks)

-women with an intraspecies 0.43 (toxicological

-assessment factor of 5 benchmarks)

 Brain and behaviour 0.01 43

 Female reproductive system 0.02 21.5

-Metabolism and obesity 0.0173 24.85 Mammary gland 0.005 86
+Metabolism and obesity 0.0173 24.85

+Mammary gland 0.005 86

-Table 44.
+Table 45.
 Calculation of risk characterisation ratios for workers pregnant women with an intraspecies assessment factor of 10.

-Critical effects women with an intraspecies

-assessment factor of 10 (toxicological benchmarks)
+Critical effects DNELs for workers pregnant women with an intraspecies assessment factor of 10 RCRs calculations with P95 = 0.43 (toxicological benchmarks)

 Brain and behaviour 0.005 86

 Female reproductive system 0.01 43

 Metabolism and obesity 0.009 47.78

 Mammary gland 0.0025 172

-The handling of thermic tickets led to situations of presumed risk for the 4 types of effects considered, for pregnant women working as cashiers.
+The handling of thermal tickets led to situations of presumed risk for the 4 types of effects considered, for pregnant women working as cashiers.
 This was the case for the distribution of all the exposure doses modelled.